takahiro-doba-research/maeda-lab-postdoc/yield_prediction/energy_descriptor/README.md

-# Regression Model for Yield Prediction
+# Yield prediction with energy descriptor

 This project applies linear regression models to predict reaction yields from quantum-chemically computed energies of reaction intermediates.